puzpuzpuz/blog/cl8q9jqq7000009jx3xzx87ov.md

 The benchmark we'll be running is available [here](https://github.com/puzpuzpuz/java-concurrency-samples/blob/6eb2c14e5cc7476a268606c94abb722c2e6f1e81/src/test/java/io/puzpuzpuz/queue/SpscQueueBenchmark.java).
 When run, it starts a couple of threads to play a ping-pong game.
 Each operation, a.k.a. a ping-pong round, assumes sending/receiving a single item over the SPSC queue combined with a bit of work done for each successful attempt.

-Here is the reduced JMH benchmark output on my laptop running Ubuntu 20.04 and OpenJDK 17.0.4 64-bit:
+Here is a reduced JMH benchmark output on my laptop running Ubuntu 20.04 and OpenJDK 17.0.4 64-bit:
 ```
 Benchmark                                            (type)   Mode  Cnt          Score          Error  Units
 SpscQueueBenchmark.group                         SPSC_QUEUE  thrpt    3  107503612.612 ± 16230253.288  ops/s